-I thank the Rector and the Staff of St Pius X College who, together with the Poor Sisters of Our Lady, care for our seminarians.
-It would interest all to know that this year, there have been thirteen new entrants to the Diocesan Seminary, seven of whom are for the Archdiocese of Bombay.
+I thank the Rector and the Staﬀ of St Pius X College who, together with the Poor Sisters of Our Lady, care for our seminarians.
+It would interest all to know that this year, there have been seven new entrants to the Diocesan Seminary, three of whom are for the Archdiocese of Bombay.
 I was delighted to meet these enthusiastic new entrants into the Seminary recently.
 May I invite all to pray for good vocations.
-I am restructuring the Commission for Vocations, and we will begin regular prayers for vocations in all our parishes.
+I have restructured the Commission for Vocations and we will regularly pray for vocations in all our parishes.

 A Happy Vianney Sunday.
 May God bless all of us abundantly.